Top 13 Relationship Behaviors That Will Ruin Relationships!!

 Relationships are about, give and take, not just take.
 If you’re always taking but never giving back, you’ll end up lonely in the future because everyone will want to be with someone who treats them well.
 Give your relationship some time, energy, and effort – don’t expect it to develop for free.

-Research shows that possessiveness in a relationship is actually healthy (in small doses).
-However, if you parody this trait by becoming way too clingy and needy it is highly likely your partner will want to break up with you.
+Research shows that possessiveness in a relationship is healthy (in small doses).
+However, if you parody this trait by becoming way too clingy and needy your partner will likely want to break up with you.

 Relationship expert Steven Ward was quoted saying, “Possessiveness becomes an issue when it’s so severe as to be limiting.
 If someone’s possessiveness starts making them try to limit who their partner sees, how much time they spend with other people, and wanting to monitor where they go and who they speak with – that is not healthy.”